Inapplicability of the TVOR Method to USHMM Data Outlier Identification: Introduction

-As noted by \citep{BanEle21}, the TVOR method, as many other methods for outlier detection in histogram sets \citep{Cra46,Gag06,Xu06}, critically relies on the assumption that all histograms in a dataset should come from the same probability distribution, or --- in the case of TVOR --- should at least have the same smoothness properties.
-Under such an assumption, \citep{BanEle21} displays the strength of TVOR on synthetic data, with most data produced by the same probability distribution, and outliers inserted using another probability distribution.
-The authors of \citep{BanEle21} then use the German census of 1939 \citep{Sta40}, generating multiple histograms by randomly choosing subsets of the available data.
-The TVOR method again performs well --- we note that the histograms are all drawn from the same source and thus explicitly follow the same distribution.
+Focusing on the problem of identifying compromised data, recently published article \cite{BanEle21} introduces a novel method named Total Variation Outlier Recognizer (TVOR) for identification of outliers across a set of histograms.
+In proposing its scheme based on the difference in discrete total variations among histograms, the TVOR method critically relies on the assumption that all histograms in a dataset should come from the same probability distribution, or should at least have the same smoothness properties.

-Following initial experiments, the work in \citep{BanEle21} then proceeds to consider data about Holocaust victims made available by the United States Holocaust Memorial Museum (USHMM) \citep{USH}.
-By comparing histograms obtained from 7601 historical documents such as census records, lists of ghetto inhabitants, lists of casualties, and concentration camp population lists --- including the lists of victims of the Jasenovac concentration camp \citep{USHJ} differentiated by ethnicity --- the authors of \citep{BanEle21} claim to have detected ``the potentially problematic parts of a sample, which in the case of the Jasenovac list lies in the birth years of Serbian inmates'' \citep[Appendix~D]{BanEle21}.
+{Initial experiments in \mbox{\cite{BanEle21}} focus on outlier detection in synthetic datasets drawn from a normal distribution, from a beta distribution, and from subsamples of the German census of 1939.
+TVOR method indeed successfully recognizes the outliers in those datasets.} Following these experiments, the work in \cite{BanEle21} considers data about Holocaust victims made available by the United States Holocaust Memorial Museum (USHMM) \cite{USH}.
+By comparing histograms obtained from {7106} historical documents such as lists of ghetto inhabitants, lists of casualties, census records, and concentration camp population lists --- including the lists of victims of the Jasenovac concentration camp \cite{USHJ} differentiated by ethnicity --- the authors of \cite{BanEle21} claim to have detected ``the potentially problematic parts of a sample, which in the case of the Jasenovac list lies in the birth years of Serbian inmates'' \cite[Appendix~D]{BanEle21}.